reorg-icp/Reorg/README.md

 3. **Tokenization**

-    Ownership and assets are tokenized into NFTs and fungible tokens.
+    Ownership and assets are tokenized into ICRC1-compatible tokens. i.e they can be exchanged on decentralized exchange platforms such as ICPSWAP e.t.c

     ```plaintext
         +---------------------------+